pneumus/Linux/arch/_install/custom_apps/qemu/_base_setup.md

     ```
 - You can find the PCI ID in the brackets:
 <img width="1128" height="35" alt="image" src="https://github.com/user-attachments/assets/fcbbbc6f-25cb-42bb-85d7-7feec603776d" />
+- In a typical case there is an integrated Video Card ( Intel ) and one with dedicated memory ( Nvidia )
+PCI ID of the Nvidia Card:
+10de:2560

 &nbsp;&nbsp;
 ##### Update your System